Website Load Time Optimization can “make or break” your online business.

 Website load time statistics from numerous studies show that if the load time exceeds 3 seconds, the abandonment rates soar.

-If you are an e-commerce website owner, then load time optimization should be one of most prioritized aspects of improving your website in order not to lose your new customers, or even lose your existing ones.
+If you are an e-commerce website owner, then load time optimization should be one of the most prioritized aspects of improving your website in order not to lose your new customers, or even lose your existing ones.

 Here is a list of a few facts about how website loading time affects your website: